htnminh/AI-intro-project/README.md

 # CALL REFERENCES: A GUIDE TO START CODING
 > I WILL MAKE A WHOLE SITE ONLY FOR THIS, PLEASE READ IT CAREFULLY BEFORE ASKING ME ANYTHING.

-# Guide for Collaborators
+# Guide for Collaborators: A guide for everything
-This is a guide for everything, you MUST read it carefully.

 ## End-to-end rules to work in this project
 [Rules](docs/rules.md).
 If you have worked with me for a while, you should know those.